Zelensky steps up criticism of West, demanding weapons and sanctions

 Sen. Rob Portman (R-Ohio) said Biden’s comment “plays into the hands of the Russian propagandists” and was a mistake.

 “We’re in a crisis.
-We’re in a war situation,” Portman said on “Meet the Press.”
+We’re in a war situation,” Portman said on NBC News’ “Meet the Press.”
 “And so clarity is incredibly important.”

 Risch and Portman were among a group of Senate Republicans who signed a letter earlier this month calling on Biden to give more military aid to Ukraine, including fighter planes.
 The administration, however, said U.S. intelligence agencies believe such moves would be read by Russia as an escalation that could spark a wider war.